zhaoj1/book_tracker_backend/README.md

 # BookTracker

-BookTracker is a book tracking app that provides analytics on reading progress.
+BookTracker is a book tracking app that tracks and provides analytics on reading progress.

 [Frontend](https://github.com/zhaoj1/book-tracker-front)